 If you graduate from Messiah University, then you can expect to earn an average of $50,500 per year.
 You also have a 88% chance of being employed after 10 years.

 Demographic data is for full-time, on-campus students.

 Messiah University is located at One University Avenue, Mechanicsburg PA 17055

 Mechanicsburg has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Messiah University is known for it's academic work in the following disciplines:

-Messiah University's most influential alumni faculty include professors and professionals in the fields of Sociology, Physics, and Philosophy.
+Messiah University's most influential alumni include professors and professionals in the fields of Religious Studies, Chemistry, and Philosophy.
 Here are some of Messiah University's most famous alumni: